lsulibraries/islandora-auto-ingest/readme.md

 - ```drush -u 1 ibi --ingest_set=<ingest_set_number>```

-This script will delete all the files in the output directory and working directory. run it after you are finished:
+After your ingest completes, cd back into the directory of the ingest tool

+- ```cd /etc/islandora-auto-ingest```

+When you are ready to move on, this command will clean up the output and working directory, also use it if anything goes wrong in the previous steps:

 - ```sudo sh cleanup.sh```

-delete the copy from input only when you are sure everything is correct.
+delete the zipfile from input only when you are sure everything is correct.
 If anything went wrong or files need to be renamed this acts as a backup for the ingest until you delete it. (don't run this procedure with multiple zip files in the input directory)

 - ```sudo rm input/*```